vilmibm/gh-ext-dol/guide.md

 gh --repo cli/cli issue list
 ```

+## The GitHub CLI

+For many GitHub users, `gh` is _the_ point of entry for our company's products.
+We've heard directly from users that:

+- in low-bandwidth areas, `gh` means that GitHub resources can load for them
+- in areas with unreliable internet, `gh` helps maintains a consistent session
+- for users who rely on screen readers, `gh` is much easier to navigate than github.com

+For these reasons, I have an ulterior motive in doing this presentation:

+**Convincing hubbers to ship features as GitHub CLI extensions**

+`gh` is not just a toy for power users or an API wrapper; it's a way to reach huge demographics of developers with software development tooling that can make their work go more smoothly, both supporting GitHub's mission and creating superfans.

 ## CLI Extensions

 `gh` users can install third party commands published as `git` repositories.